mvysny/ev-fi/_posts/2021-1-15-tesla-3-wheels-jacking.md

 This article shows tips for maintenance of various car parts: replacing windshield wipers, spare lug nuts, how to jack the car, etc.

+## Do It Yourself

+Make sure to read the [Tesla Model 3 Do It Yourself](https://www.tesla.com/fi_FI/support/do-it-yourself-model-3?redirect=no) guide for lots of great tips.

 ## Spare wheel lug nuts

-No idea where to buy spares, but they're not sold on [Tesla Shop](https://shop.tesla.com/fi_fi/category/ajoneuvon-lisavarusteet/model-3).
+No idea where to buy spares, but they're not sold on [Finland Tesla Shop](https://shop.tesla.com/fi_fi/category/ajoneuvon-lisavarusteet/model-3).
 However, what you can do is to buy the [Wheel Locks/Lukkomutterit](https://shop.tesla.com/fi_fi/product/lukkomutterit) and replace 4 of the lug nuts with the lock ones.
 That will give you 4 spare lug nuts.